What Are Black Triangles?

 Both questions come up constantly, so here’s the straight answer.

-The way to know which one you have: a periodontal exam with measurements and X-rays.
-At your first visit we check pocket depths around each tooth and look at the bone level on your X-rays.
-That tells us whether we’re treating a cosmetic issue or a periodontal one.
+The way to know which one you have is a periodontal exam with pocket depth measurements around each tooth and X-rays showing the bone level.
+That’s what separates a cosmetic issue from a periodontal one.

 Can Black Triangles Be Fixed?